-To ensure integrity, transparency and proper governance in the conduct of its affairs, the Company shall have a strong and effective internal control system and enterprise risk management framework.
+To ensure integrity, transparency and proper governance in the conduct of its affairs, the Corporation shall have a strong and effective internal control system and enterprise risk management framework.

 - 12.1.
 Internal Control System.
-The Company shall have an adequate and effective internal control system and enterprise risk management framework in the conduct of its business, taking into account its size, risk profile and complexity of its operations. - 12.2.
+The Corporation shall have an adequate and effective internal control system and enterprise risk management framework in the conduct of its business, taking into account its size, risk profile and complexity of its operations. - 12.2.
 Internal Audit Function.
-The Company shall have in place an independent internal audit function that provides an independent and objective assurance, and consulting services designed to add value and improve the Company's operations.
-The functions of the Internal Audit include, among others, the following:
+The Corporation shall have in place an independent internal audit function that provides an independent and objective assurance, and consulting services designed to add value and improve the Corporation's operations.
+The functions of the Internal Audit include, among others, the following: - a.
+Provides an independent risk-based assurance service to the Board, Audit Committee and Management, focusing on reviewing the effectiveness of the governance and control processes in (1) promoting the right values and ethics, (2) ensuring effective performance management and accounting in the organization, (3) communicating risk and control information, and (4) coordinating the activities and information among the Board, external and internal auditors, and Management; - b.
+Performs regular and special audit as contained in the annual audit plan and/or based on the Corporation's risk assessment; - c.
+Performs consulting and advisory services related to governance and control as appropriate for the organization; - d.
+Performs compliance audit of relevant laws, rules and regulations, contractual obligations and other commitments, which could have a significant impact on the organization; - e.
+Reviews, audits and assesses the efficiency and effectiveness of the internal control system of all areas of the Corporation; - f.
+Evaluates operations or programs to ascertain whether results are consistent with established objectives and goals, and whether the operations or programs are being carried out as planned; - g.
+Evaluates specific operations at the request of the Board or Management, as appropriate; and - h.
+Monitors and evaluates governance processes.

-- 12.2.1.
-Provides an independent risk-based assurance service to the Board, Audit Committee and Management, focusing on reviewing the effectiveness of the governance and control processes in (1) promoting the right values and ethics, (2) ensuring effective performance management and accounting in the organization, (3) communicating risk and control information, and (4) coordinating the activities and information among the Board, external and internal auditors, and Management; - 12.2.2.
-Performs regular and special audit as contained in the annual audit plan and/or based on the Company's risk assessment; - 12.2.3.
-Performs consulting and advisory services related to governance and control as appropriate for the organization; - 12.2.4.
-Performs compliance audit of relevant laws, rules and regulations, contractual obligations and other commitments, which could have a significant impact on the organization; - 12.2.5.
-Reviews, audits and assesses the efficiency and effectiveness of the internal control system of all areas of the Company; - 12.2.6.
-Evaluates operations or programs to ascertain whether results are consistent with established objectives and goals, and whether the operations or programs are being carried out as planned; - 12.2.7.
-Evaluates specific operations at the request of the Board or Management, as appropriate; and - 12.2.8.
-Monitors and evaluates governance processes. - 12.3.
+- 12.3.
 Chief Audit Executive.
 The Chief Audit Executive (CAE), appointed by the Board, shall oversee and be responsible for the internal audit activity of the organization, including the portion that is outsourced to a third party service provider.
-In case of a fully outsourced internal audit activity, a qualified independent executive or senior management personnel shall be assigned the responsibility for managing the fully outsourced internal audit activity.
-The following are the responsibilities of the CAE, among others: - 12.3.1.
-Periodically reviews the Internal Audit Charter and presents it to Senior Management and the Audit Committee for approval; - 12.3.2.
-Establishes a risk-based internal audit plan, including policies and procedures, to determine the priorities of the internal audit activity, consistent with the organization's goals; - 12.3.3.
-Communicates the internal audit activity's plans, resource requirements and impact of resource limitations, as well as significant interim changes, to Senior Management and the Audit Committee for review and approval;
+In case of a fully outsourced internal audit activity, qualified independent executive or senior management personnel shall be assigned the responsibility for managing the fully outsourced internal audit activity.
+The following are the responsibilities of the CAE, among others: - a.
+Periodically reviews the Internal Audit Charter and presents it to Senior Management and the Audit Committee for approval; - b.
+Establishes a risk-based internal audit plan, including policies and procedures, to determine the priorities of the internal audit activity, consistent with the organization's goals; - c.
+Communicates the internal audit activity's plans, resource requirements and impact of resource limitations, as well as significant interim changes, to Senior Management and the Audit Committee for review and approval; - d.
+Spearheads the performance of the internal audit activity to ensure it adds value to the organization; - e.
+Reports periodically to the Audit Committee on the internal audit activity's performance relative to its plan; and - f.
+Presents findings and recommendations to the Audit Committee and gives advice to Senior Management and the Board on how to improve internal processes.

-- 12.3.4.
-Spearheads the performance of the internal audit activity to ensure it adds value to the organization; - 12.3.5.
-Reports periodically to the Audit Committee on the internal audit activity's performance relative to its plan; and - 12.3.6.
-Presents findings and recommendations to the Audit Committee and gives advice to Senior Management and the Board on how to improve internal processes. - 12.4.
+12.4.
 Enterprise Risk Management

-The Company shall establish a separate, effective risk management function to identify, assess and monitor key exposures.
+The Corporation shall establish a separate, effective risk management function to identify, assess and monitor key exposures.